hunomina/http-auth-router-php/README.md

 The *[UserInterface](https://github.com/hunomina/http-auth-router-php/blob/master/src/UserInterface.php)* must be implemented by all user entities that will log into your application.

-This interface has only one method :
+This interface has two methods :

-- *string[]* getRoles() : Return a string list of all the user's security context roles
+- *string[]* getRoles() : Returns a string list of all the user's security context roles
+- *string* getUsername() : Returns the username used to authenticate the user

 ### SecurityContext